 He previously served as a member of the National Geospatial Advisory Council, DHS representative to the Federal Geographic Data Committee, co-champion for the National Spatial Data Infrastructure, chair of the Homeland Infrastructure Foundation Level Data Subcommittee, and chair of the DHS COP Executive Steering Committee, and board advisor to the United States Geospatial Intelligence Foundation.

-Dr. Alexander holds a doctor of philosophy from George Mason University.
-His dissertation research involved analyzing the relationships between hazard vulnerability science and disaster management policy and practice: a case study of Atlantic hurricanes.
-He also holds a Master’s degree in business management from Colorado Technical University, a Master’s degree in Geography from the University of South Carolina, and a Bachelor of Arts degree (cum laude) in History from the University of South Carolina – Aiken.
+Dr. Alexander holds a Doctor of Philosophy from George Mason University, Master’s degree in business management from Colorado Technical University, Master’s degree in Geography from the University of South Carolina, and a Bachelor of Arts degree (cum laude) in History from the University of South Carolina – Aiken.